JohnyGall/Maester/README.md

 # maester - A platform for running tests on multiple Android devices in series.
 ## By [John Gallagher](http://johnygall.github.io/) & [Joe Campbell](http://jcamp1095.github.io)

-### What is maester?
+### What is Maester?
-maester is a platform, written in Python and using [Appium](http://appium.io/), for running unit tests on multiple Android devices/emulators in series.
+Maester is a platform, written in Python and using [Appium](http://appium.io/), for running unit tests on multiple Android devices/emulators in series.

-### Why Does maester Exist?
+### Why Does Maester Exist?
 The Android ecosystem is fragmented, with a huge number of possible device and operating system version combinations.
 Each of these combinations has their own little quirks so running unit tests on as many combinations as possible is the key to ensuring that an app works for many users.
-Unfortunately, running unit tests on a series of devices using the raw Appium Python bindings is a surprising amount of work. maester abstracts away much of this work, meaning you can focus on writing great unit tests that run across devices.
+Unfortunately, running unit tests on a series of devices using the raw Appium Python bindings is a surprising amount of work.
+Maester abstracts away much of this work, meaning you can focus on writing great unit tests that run across devices.

-### How do I Installation and Set Up maester?
+### How do I Install and Set Up Maester?
 maester is built on a stack of technologies, and you will need to install them all correctly to use maester.